charity-base/charity-base-api/docs/getting-started.md

 - Send the variable value in a `variables` JSON parameter alongside the `query` parameter

-Let's define a variable `minIncome` in our query:
+For example, let's define a variable `minIncome` in our query:

 ```graphql
 query CountCharitiesCHC($minIncome: Float) {